trek-view/basecamp/_posts/2021-12-10-underwater-gps-seawater.md

 The skin depth, which is the distance that the wave must travel to be reduced by e^-1 in amplitude, is dependent upon frequency and conductivity.

-So a very low frequency signal can penetrate the earth several hundred meters while the high frequency GPS cannot penetrate a few feet.
+So a very low frequency signal can penetrate the earth several hundred metres while the high frequency GPS cannot penetrate a few feet.
 This is why submarines use extremely low frequency radio frequencies (tens to 100's of khz) for communications.

 [According to this post](https://forums.anandtech.com/threads/can-gps-work-underwater.24850/post-23242212):